 OpenMRS has been our partner for a long time.
 We have collaborated on many projects.
 We can also proudly say that the current OpenMRS’ website was created by SolDevelo Foundation.

-If you want to know more about the website designing process, check out this article: We’ve Made The New Website For OpenMRS.
+If you want to know more about the website designing process, check out this article: OpenMRS New Website Finally Launched!.
 We also encourage you to go through categories dedicated to OpenMRS on our blog to find more interesting information on our collaborations.

 OpenMRS & Atlassian